DenuvoSoftwareSolutions/GAMBA/README.md

 ### NumPy

 The scientific computing package **NumPy** is required due to lazyness, but not really essential for the operation.
+Note: at least version 1.15.0 is required for numpy.quantile

 Installing NumPy:
 - from  the Github repository: https://github.com/numpy/numpy.git